AgoraLab/agora-chat-uikit/flutter/overview/product-features.md

 ### Message chat

 Message chat allows users to communicate with each other in real time.
-This is usually carried out in the form of a one-to-one conversation or a chat group.
+This is usually carried out in the form of a one-to-one conversation or a group chat.

 ### Start a conversation

 A user initiates communication with one or more users by starting a conversation.

-### Create chat group
+### Create group chat

-A chat group is a conversation that allows multiple users to join.
+A group chat is a conversation that allows multiple users to join.
 Users can invite other users to join the group and manage it.

-### Manage chat group
+### Manage group chat

-Chat group administrators have all permissions to the group, which includes adding or deleting members, modifying the group name, description, and avatar, banning or deleting group members, and others.
+Group chat administrators have all permissions to the group, which includes adding or deleting members, modifying the group name, description, and avatar, banning or deleting group members, and others.

 ### User list